 - Take That!: An example lost to time; Strepsiades argues that Zeus throw lightning to smite evil-doers, but Socrates retorts that if he did so Simon, Cleonymus and Theorus wouldn't be alive anymore.
-That'd be pretty funny, if they hadn't died two thousand years before you read it in a town you probably never lived in.
+That'd be pretty funny, if they hadn't died two thousand years before you read it.

 - Take That, Audience!: In a fourth-wall-breaking moment.
 While it differs by translation, basically, the personification of Right Argument suggests clean living is important because otherwise you'll have a radish shoved up your ass and people will thing you're a sodomite.
 The personification of Unjust Argument then points out there must be nothing wrong with being a sodomite, pointing to all of to all the ones in the audience.